Lake County Man Dies From First Case Of Rabies In Illinois Since 1954, After Waking Up With Bat On Neck

 You should also call your doctor or local health department to determine whether you have been exposed to rabies and need preventative treatment, as well as your animal care and control department to remove the bat safely.

-A total of 30 bats have tested positive for rabies this year in Illinois.MORE NEWS: 'Don't Cut Us Out': Some South Side Residents Not Happy With Construction Of Obama Presidential Center
+A total of 30 bats have tested positive for rabies this year in Illinois.MORE NEWS: South Side Senior Receives Apology From Gas Company After Equipment Error Is Blamed For Bill That Reached Almost $3,000

 The IDPH has information on rabies, as well as keeping bats out of your home.